perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

 Imager

 :   This module is necessary if you plan to enable thumbnail images in
-    Bricolage â why wouldn't you want that?
+    Bricolage — why wouldn't you want that?
 You'll need to make sure that you first have all of the supporting libraries you need installed, such as *libpng*, *libtiff*, and *libgif* (or *giflib*).
     I'll discuss enabling thumbnail support in the next article.